 Any director who tenders his or her resignation pursuant to this provision shall not participate in the Nominating Committee recommendation or Board action regarding whether to accept the resignation offer.
 If each member of the Nominating Committee fails to receive in the same uncontested election a greater number of votes “for” his or her election than votes “withheld” from such election, then those independent directors who did receive the required vote shall appoint a committee amongst themselves, to consider the resignation offers and recommend to the Board whether to accept them.
 However, if the only directors who receive in the same uncontested election a greater number of votes “for” his or her election than votes “withheld” from such election constitute three or fewer directors, al directors may participate in the Board action regarding whether to accept the resignation offers.

 - Holding Company securities in a margin account or pledging Company securities as collateral for a loan is prohibited.
 This prohibition does not apply to any broker-assisted “cashless” exercise or settlement of awards granted under any ScanSource equity incentive plan.

 13. Committee Composition

-- The Governance Committee, Nominating Committee, Audit and Compensation Committees of the Board shall be comprised of only independent directors, as defined from time to time by the SEC and Nasdaq.
+- The Governance Committee, Nominating Committee, Audit Committee, Compensation and Risk Committees of the Board all be comprised of only independent directors, as defined from time to time by the SEC and Nasdaq.